Meet The Team

 Administrator and Clinical Director

-Christine Minch, BSN, RN-BC, CHPN, CHPCA, is one of the founders of Americare Hospice and is currently the Administrator and Clinical Director.
-As a board-certified Registered Nurse, she carries a Bachelor’s Degree in Nursing, certification as a Hospice and Palliative Care Nurse and Administrator, and a certification in Home Care Coding Specialty – Diagnosis.
-She is currently pursuing her Master of Science in Nursing to become a Family Nurse Practitioner with goals of specializing in palliative care.
+Christine Minch, MSN, RN-BC, CHPN, CHPCA, FNP-BC is one of the founders of Americare Hospice and is currently the Administrator and Clinical Director.
+As a board-certified Family Nurse Practitioner, she carries a Master of Science Degree in Nursing, certification as a Hospice and Palliative Care Nurse and Administrator, and a certification in Home Care Coding Specialty – Diagnosis.
 As a member of the National Catholic Bioethics Center, she has completed their Health Care Ethics Certification Program.
 She is also a member of the Arizona Nurses Association, Hospice and Palliative Nurses Association, and Sigma Theta Tau International Honor Society of Nursing.
-Christine graduated from Arizona State University and has been a nurse for 12 years, beginning her career in the intensive care unit and eventually finding her passion in hospice nursing.
+Christine graduated from Arizona State University and has been in the field of nursing for 14 years, beginning her career in the intensive care unit and eventually finding her passion in hospice.

 Assistant Clinical Director and In Patient Unit Manager

 Evangeline Sabado, RN, BSN, CHPN, HCS-D is the Assistant Clinical Director and In Patient Unit Manager of The Villa.
 Evangeline graduated with her Bachelor’s in Nursing from Arizona State University in 2008, and since then has had nursing experience in stroke nursing, cardiac nursing, home health, hospice, and RN clinical supervision.
-Evangeline has been with Americare Hospice for four years and has a certification in hospice and palliative care nursing.
+Evangeline has been with Americare Hospice for six years and has a certification in hospice and palliative care nursing.
+She is currently pursuing her Master’s in Nursing to become a Family Nurse Practitioner.
 Staff training, policy compliance, quality assurance, and performance improvement are some of the most important responsibilities she has in her dual role.

 Bereavement Program Coordinator and Interfaith Chaplain